-The Department of Education and the Office of Early Learning are committed to providing up-to-date information and guidance to our early learning community to address concerns of the Coronavirus (COVID-19).
+The Department of Education and the Division of Early Learning are committed to providing up-to-date information and guidance to our early learning community to address concerns of the Coronavirus (COVID-19).
 The health and safety of our children, families, and providers’ staff is of utmost importance.

 We strongly recommend:

 - You adhere to the CDC’s March 15, 2020 Interim Guidance for higher-risk populations by limiting children and employees to no more than 10 people in a single occupied space.

 - You should also continuously monitor CDC guidance and to fully comply with all directives.

 On March 17, Governor DeSantis held a press conference and DOE issued a press release detailing our efforts to:

 - Ensure that all SR and VPK providers receive their funding – which means we will pay/reimburse for additional child absences when the provider is open and for those that occur during temporary closures.

 - Eliminate all requirements for remaining child screenings/assessments or provider program assessments for the 2019-20 program year.

 - Extend timelines for provider improvement plans and reports.

 - Suspending termination of SR eligibility.